connornishijima/Lixie-projects/Serial Parser/README.md

 clear() and write() file you can import to your own scripts!
 The library does the job of appending a newline character ("\n") to your command so you don't have to.
 Tested speed is about 100 FPS!

-For example, printing the UNIX epoch time using the lixie.py library:
+For example, printing the UNIX epoch time (in magenta) using the lixie.py library:

     import lixie
     import time